Digital signage - how to signpost today

 Combined technologies

-Another application example that combines different technologies is digital door signs of meeting rooms that show the current availability of the rooms.
+Another example of an application that combines different technologies is digital door signs for meeting rooms, which display the current availability of the rooms.
 Connections with access or locking systems are also possible.
-Together with the comprehensive possibilities in the area of navigation assistance, the visitor experience is thus significantly enhanced.
+Together with the comprehensive options in the area of navigation assistance, this significantly enhances the visitor experience.

 Tailor-made?
 No problem!

-Since digital signage has such a wide range of applications, Kilchenmann always offers tailor-made solutions.
+As digital signage has such a broad field of application, Kilchenmann always offers customized solutions.
 Together with our customers, we work out their needs and wishes in workshops and plan the projects carefully.
-We find out where the displays will be hung and what size is suitable.
-During implementation, we offer the installation, configuration and programming of all necessary components in the background so that the solution can be easily operated via web interface and the correct content is displayed.
-In addition, we operate our own cloud services where the content of our customers is securely stored and we carry out regular updates and maintenance.
-If desired, we create the design of the screening content according to a company's CI/CD or prepare certain contributions completely.
+We determine where the displays will be hung and what size is suitable.
+During implementation, we offer the installation, configuration and programming of all necessary components in the background so that the solution can be easily operated via a web interface and the correct content is displayed.
+We also operate our own cloud services, where our customers' content is stored securely and we carry out regular updates and maintenance.
+If desired, we can create the design of the screening content in accordance with a company's CI/CD or completely edit certain content.
 In training sessions, we then explain to the users of the system how everything works and provide a manual for future use.

 Not to forget: services!

 Even after the installation of digital signage systems, we want to be there for our customers.
-That's why we offer various services, for example the maintenance of the technical devices or the proactive monitoring of the displays.
-Should these ever fail, we replace them within a specified response time.
-In addition, we keep an eye on the software on request and guarantee smooth functioning at all times.
+That's why we offer various services, such as maintenance of the technical equipment or proactive monitoring of the displays.
+Should they fail, we will replace them within a specified response time.
+If required, we can also keep an eye on the software and ensure that it works smoothly at all times.
 If our customers have any questions or doubts, they can reach us at any time on our service hotline.

-Our offer in the area of digital signage is more than diverse - and we look forward to working with you to develop the optimal solution for your company.
-Feel free to contact us and arrange a consultation appointment.
+Our range of digital signage services is more than diverse - and we look forward to working with you to develop the optimal solution for your company.
+Feel free to contact us and arrange a consultation.

 Get in touch with us

-Would you like to learn more about an implemented digital signage project?
-Then read the interview with Marius Gehrig from the Office for Information Technology and Organisation of the Canton of Bern.
-He tells how Kilchenmann supported him in the implementation of a digital signage solution in the entrance area of the office.
+Would you like to find out more about an implemented digital signage project?
+Then read the interview with Marius Gehrig from the Office for Information Technology and Organization of the Canton of Bern.
+He explains how Kilchenmann supported him in implementing a digital signage solution in the entrance area of the office.

-Fill in the fields below and receive the contribution by mail
+Fill in the fields below and you will receive the article by e-mail

 < Zurück